talha-shabbir/FilmFinder/README.md

 - **User Authentication**: Register and log in to manage favorites.

 ## API Integration
-This app fetches movie data from an external movie API (e.g., TMDb API) to provide up-to-date information on movies, including search functionality and detailed movie pages.
+This app fetches movie data from an external movie API (TMDb API) to provide up-to-date information on movies, including search functionality and detailed movie pages.